dailystory/docs/articles/changelog/2020/september.md

 ## September 18, 2020
 * Convert search to a continuous job
 * Bug with how bad / invalid email addresses were handled in Neverbounce
+* Bug with how birthday was handled in RhinoFit sync

 ## September 17, 2020
 * Bug with copy popup not setting id correctly